What is placental abruption?

-- In placenta abruptio, the placenta breaks away (abrupts) from the wall of the uterus too early, before the baby is born.
+- In placental abruption, the placenta breaks away (abrupts) from the wall of the uterus too early, before the baby is born.

-- The baby may be born too early (premature) or at a low birth weight.
+- Your baby may be born too early (premature) or at a low birth weight.

 - High blood pressure.
-This is the biggest risk factor for placenta abruptio, whether the high blood pressure is a long-term problem or is caused by the pregnancy (preeclampsia).
+This is the biggest risk factor for placental abruption, whether the high blood pressure is a long-term problem or is caused by the pregnancy (preeclampsia).

 - Smoking during pregnancy.

 Less common risk factors include: